Veejay Floresca

 Veejay Floresca is a Filipino fashion designer who won the 21st season of the American television series Project Runway.
 Previously, she competed on the Filipino version of the series.
 She also competed on Hulu's Dress My Tour.

 Early life and education

 Floresca was born and raised in the Philippines.
 She earned a Master's degree in fashion at the Academy of Art University in San Francisco.

+She is also an alumna of De La Salle–College of Saint Benilde, where she studied Fashion Design and Merchandising.